 DC Anti-Violence Project

-The primary mission of the DC Anti-Violence Project (DCAVP) is to work to reduce violence against LGBTQ+ individuals (and those perceived as LGBTQ+) through counseling, community outreach, education, and monitoring cases to ensure that the rights and dignity of LGBTQ+ victims are respected and protected.
-DCAVP also seeks to assist victims of anti-LGBTQ+ violence by advocating on their behalf, encouraging reporting, and providing a community of support.
+The primary mission of the DC Anti-Violence Project (DCAVP) is to work to reduce violence against LGBTQIA+ individuals (and those perceived as LGBTQIA+) through counseling, community outreach, education, and monitoring cases to ensure that the rights and dignity of LGBTQIA+ victims are respected and protected.
+DCAVP also seeks to assist victims of anti-LGBTQIA+ violence by advocating on their behalf, encouraging reporting, and providing a community of support.

-The DCAVP works in active partnership with other trauma-informed survivor advocacy agencies in DC, including the LGBT Special Unit of the MPD and the US Office of the Attorney General as well as concerned community members, as seen among the video panelists above, and LGBTQ+ survivors of violence and trauma, to strengthen the comprehensive response to homo/transphobic violence and trauma in the DMV area.
+The DCAVP works in active partnership with other trauma-informed survivor advocacy agencies in DC, including the LGBT Special Unit of the MPD and the US Office of the Attorney General as well as concerned community members, as seen among the video panelists above, and LGBTQIA+ survivors of violence and trauma, to strengthen the comprehensive response to anti-LGBTQIA+ violence and trauma in the DMV area.

 Monthly Meetings

 The DCAVP meets monthly via Zoom on the 4th Thursdays, 7pm (except in Nov and Dec, when we meet one week earlier due to holidays).
+A summer break in meetings takes place during July and August.
 If you are interested in attending, please email us at counseling@thedccenter.org or supportdesk@thedccenter.org for more information.

 Counseling — individual and group services